open-eid/cdoc2-java-ref-impl/README.md

     capsule that contains encrypted KEK
 11. *Follow steps from RSA-OAEP scenario steps 12-15*

+### CDOC2 with symmetric key from secret

+Similar to ECDH scenario, but KEK is derived from symmetric key (secret) identified by key_label using HKDF algorithm.

+1. Sender and recipient have a pre shared secret identified by key_label
+2. Sender derives key encryption key (KEK) from symmetric key, key_label and salt (generated using secure random) using HKDF algorithm
+3. *Follow steps from ECDH scenario 4-6*
+4. Sender adds encrypted FMK with key_label to CDoc header
+5. *Follow steps from ECDH scenario 8-10*
+6. Recipient searches CDoc header for key_label and finds salt and encrypted FMK
+7. Recipient derives encryption key (KEK) from salt, key_label and pre-shared symmetric key (secret)
+8. Recipient decrypts FMK using KEK.
+9. *Follow steps from ECDH scenario 13-15*

+cdoc2-java-ref-impl does not provide solution for securely storing the secret, but most password managers can do that.

 ### CDOC2 with symmetric key from password

 Similar to Symmetric Key scenario, but symmetric key is derived from password and salt using PBKDF2 algorithm.